Ask Slashdot: Are There Any USB-C Wireless Video Solutions? - Slashdot

 It's possible there are professional solutions, expensive and bound to licenses and remote logging an monitoring, that can sing and dance they way we'd like.
 But as you note, no dumb TVs.
 Even dumb antennas are being phased out for encrypted antenna feeds that require internet based authentification to watch (next broadcast standard).

+WiDi is still used on ASUS Zenfone Max 3 and 4, and the slightly aged Microsoft Wireless Display Adapter I use can see it fine.
+I did a lot of work finding that solution - very hard to ferret out WiFi Direct compatible phones. *ASUS still supports Slimport and MHL as well.* I checked.
+All good.

+Bugger is, Neflix and Hulu BOTH actively refuse to support screen mirroring via Wifi Direct or Slimport or Miracast.
+The sound gets through.
+So does the subtitles.
+But they refuse to accomodate the video transport sta

-Unclear request is unclear (Score:2)
+Unclear request is unclear (Score:3)

 jez9999, first of all do you know of a TV that has a USB-C port on it?
 I haven't seen any of those beasts yet, but it will happen someday.